"

 Figure 20.4.
 Shipbuilding Women During WWII / Photo Credit: Department of Labor, Women’s Bureau, PD

-Today welding of ferrous metals continues to be a process that is found in large institutions such as industry, government, and academia, but also for the everyday person wanting to weld in their shop to make small repairs.
+Today, welding of ferrous metals continues to be a process that is found in large institutions such as industry, government, and academia, but also for the everyday hobbyist wanting to weld in their shop to make small repairs.

-Welding ferrous metals requires a ferrous base metal, meaning the metal is mostly iron, a controllable heat source capable of melting the base material and filler metal (if used), and the application of the heat source to the base material in a manner that produces a weld that meets mechanical and quality requirements.
+Welding ferrous metal requires a ferrous base metal (meaning the metal is mostly iron), a controllable heat source capable of melting the base material and, if used, the filler metal, and the application of the heat source to the base material in a manner that produces a weld that meets mechanical and quality requirements.

 As mentioned above, oxy-acetylene welding was one of the first welding processes used in modern history to join metals.
-Figure 20.5 shows the base material, oxy-acetylene torches in the welders right hands, and the filler metal in their left hands.
+Figure 20.5 shows a welder working on the base material, with the oxy-acetylene torch in the welder’s right hand and the filler metal in their left hand.

 A woman wearing safety glasses sits at a worktable in a shop.
 She holds a torch in her right hand and a wire in her left hand as she welds a part for a fuel pump.